ONLYOFFICE/DocumentServer/ROADMAP.md

 This is an updated and corrected version of the roadmap.
 We also reserve the right to change it when necessary.

+## Version 7.2

+### All editors

+* Ability to rename document at the top of the editor window
+* Warning when a macro makes a request to any URL
+* Search field is reworked
+* The `View` tab is available in read-only mode and comment mode
+* Ability to edit OLE objects
+* Advanced settings are reworked
+* Ability to enable/disable using the Option key to navigate the editors via keyboard
+* Web editor interface theme can be synchronized with the system theme
+* New web editor info: the `About` section contains build number
+* New search panel in the embedded versions of the Document Editor and the Spreadsheet Editor
+* Top toolbar is reworked
+* New interface languages: Basque, Malay,
+Portuguese (Portugal), Chinese (Traditional, Taiwan)

+### Forms

+* New interface language: Indonesian
+* Ability to add tags

+### Document Editor

+* New interface language: Indonesian
+* PDF viewer navigation panel is renamed and has its own settings: expand/collapse all, expand to level X, font size, wrap headings
+* Ability to remove headers/footers via toolbar
+* Ability to include current title in the table of contents via toolbar and designated button
+* New spellcheck settings in the advanced settings

+### Spreadsheet Editor

+* Ability to use custom images as bullets in bullet lists
+* Ability to switch rows/columns using the diagram settings in the right panel

+### Presentation Editor

+* New spellcheck settings in the advanced settings
+* Support for PPSX files, they open in preview mode
+* Ability to use custom images as bullets in bullet lists
+* Reworked advanced settings' `Placement` tab for precise positioning of images, tables, and charts

+### Mobile

+* New interface language: Indonesian
+* New features in the Document Editor: header navigation, ability to add table of contents and configure its setting

+### Plugins

+* New translation mechanic in plugins: ability to add `langs.json` to folder with translations;  first there is a request for a full match in file name and language, then up to the `-` symbol

+### API updates

+* New feature: live viewer for tracking changes in real-time
+* The Document Server information contains live viewer/editor data
+* New interface translation support: 4-letter language designation is supported.
+Currently it is used for Portuguese (Portugal) and Chinese (Traditional, Taiwan)

+### WOPI

+* Ability to open embedded viewer in WOPI discovery

 ## Version 7.1

 ### All editors